Checklist: Choosing A Domain Name

 - Consider possible mistakes that potential customers could make when typing in your web address.
 If mistakes are likely, consider simplifying the name, or perhaps registering multiple names so that even if a common mistake is made, the user will get to your site.

-- For all of those suffixes, only letters, numbers, and hyphens can be part of the domain name, but the name cannot begin or end with a hyphen.
+- The ".com" suffix can be used for commercial and personal sites; ".net" is recommended for companies involved in Internet infrastructure; and ".org" is recommended for non-profit companies (For all of those suffixes, only letters, numbers, and hyphens can be part of the domain name, but the name cannot begin or end with a hyphen).

 - Using any of those three suffixes, the name is limited to sixty-three characters not including the suffix, but some web browsers, e-mail programs, and other applications may not support anything over twenty-six characters in length, so it may be best to keep the name short.